 Removing the ‘tag cloud’ and categories from the sidebar is often a good idea, as you can replace the categories with a menu in the header bar, and the tag cloud with a more compact Search box.

-Removing the cloud also frees up valuable real estate for ads.
+Removing the cloud also frees up valuable real estate for ads, as well as making your site not look too cluttered or ‘busy’.

 Do you have any good blog design tips?
 Let me know in the comments below.